itdxer/neupy/site/docs/quickstart.rst

 First of all there is simple information about input data and number of training epochs.
 Also ther you can see information about every 1000 training epoch.
 In addition training output always shows the last training epoch.
-Each epoch output has three values: Error in, Error out and Epoch time.
+Each epoch output has three values: Train error, Validation error and Epoch time.
 Epoch time shows for how long the process was active in the specific epoch.
 There are also two types of errors.
 First one displays error for your training dataset and second one for validation dataset.